crownstone/yodiwo-crownstone-node/README.md

 ## Hardware preparation

 On the Cyient gateway, you will need the proper kernel modules, update the module dependencies, and modprobe the module.

+You can access the hardware via SSH (ask account data from Cyient).
+If you do not want to depend on a changing IP address:
+    sudo arp-scan -l
+    # register MAC address, e.g. f8:dc:7a:19:0f:6d
+    cyient_ip=$(arp -a | grep f8:dc:7a:19:0f:6d | cut -f1 -d' ')
+    ssh linaro@$cyient_ip

 The kernel modules are not available by default.
 Ask Cyient or Crownstone for the `cp201x.ko` module in particular.

     sudo cp usbserial.ko /lib/modules/$(uname -r)/kernel/drivers/usb/serial